-From arrival in the centre, conversations with staff, and information viewed during the inspection, it was evident that residents were receiving a person-centred approach, having a good quality of life, had choices in their daily lives and were supported by staff to be involved in activities that they enjoyed both in their centre and in the local community.
+From arrival in the centre, conversations with staff, and information viewed during the inspection, it was evident that residents were receiving a person centred approach, having a good quality of life, had choices in their daily lives and were supported by staff to be involved in activities that they enjoyed both in their centre and in the local community.
 Throughout the inspection it was clear that the management team and staff prioritised the wellbeing and quality of life for residents.
+Overall, the inspector found that the provider had addressed actions from the previous inspection in 2022 satisfactorily and that one minor action was identified, which is discussed later in the report.